DylanLWScott/myRetail/README.md

  - How do I change the properties being used?
 	 - Edit application.properties inside src/main/resources and update the value to your liking

+BackLog Items for past POC
+Validation with OSWAP for input paramaters
+Switch to JSR 309 Validation annotations
+Hateoas Support- Really only at Level 2 [Richardson Maturity Model](http://restcookbook/Miscellaneous/richardsonmaturitymodel/)
+Caching of Names from external source into more local cache Authorization for price update
+Internationalization (i18n) for currency and error messages